Improved bounds for noisy group testing with constant tests per item: Main results

 For the noisy case, the situation is not as straightforward, since an infected individual might appear in \textit{displayed} negative tests that were flipped when sent through the noisy channel.
 Thus, a single negative test is not definitive evidence that an individual is healthy.
 Yet, we can use the number of negative tests to tell the infected individuals apart from the healthy individuals.

-Clearly, noisy {\tt COMP} (Algorithm~\ref{comp_algorithm}) using a threshold $\alpha \Delta$ succeeds if no healthy individual appears in less than $\alpha \Delta$ displayed negative tests and no infected individual appears in more than $\alpha \Delta$ displayed negative tests.
+Clearly, noisy {\tt COMP} (Algorithm~\ref{comp_algorithm}) using a threshold $\alpha \Delta$ succeeds if no healthy individual appears in fewer than $\alpha \Delta$ displayed negative tests and no infected individual appears in more than $\alpha \Delta$ displayed negative tests.
 To this end, we define

 for the number of displayed negative tests that item $x$ appears in.
-In terms of Figure \ref{neighbor}, the algorithm determines the infection status by counting the number of tests of type I.
+In terms of Figure \ref{neighbor}, the algorithm determines the infection status by counting the number of tests of \gebA{ Type DN}.